Data computers-data descriptions and access language (RFC0195)

 1. A method of data description significantly more powerful than now commonly available (as with COBOL or PL/I) is required.
 The descriptions must be stored with the files.
 Data item representations and storage organizations must be describable.

 As it happens, the descriptive facilities in ELl (References 1 and 2) are almost adequate as they stand.
-ELl is an extensible language the compiler and interpreter for ELl are principal components of a system implemented on the PDP-lO at Harvard which allows the definition of arbitrary data structures ...
+ELl is an extensible language -- the compiler and interpreter for ELl are principal components of a system implemented on the...